MyEdMentor

 In the Simulation

-In SPPIN Sim, your risk appetite setting affects which response options are available to you when risk events fire and determines your baseline contingency reserve.
+In MyEdMentor, your risk appetite setting affects which response options are available to you when risk events fire and determines your baseline contingency reserve.
 Low risk appetite builds in more buffer but reduces your potential upside.
 High risk appetite exposes you to larger penalties on adverse events — but the higher potential performance in lucky turns can be compelling for teams willing to play aggressively.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.